 Here to give her expert tips on what to eat before a 5K, what to avoid, and how else to best prepare yourself is registered dietitian and Cook, Eat, Run author Charlie Watson, RD.
-Watson is a seasoned pro in helping runners (of all levels) properly fuel their bodies during training and especially at race time.
+Watson helps runners (of all levels) properly fuel their bodies during training as well as on race day.
 Keep reading for her insight.

-4. Keep it simple.
 While it's important to keep the nutrient balance of your pre-race meal in mind, the actual prep work shouldn't be complicated.
 After all, the majority of races are in the morning, so you won't have a lot of time to make an elaborate breakfast.
-Some of Watson's personal favorite foods to eat before a 5K:
+Some of Watson's favorite pre-race breakfast foods to eat before a 5K include:

 Watch the video below for more tips on what to eat for optimal energy:

-Foods to avoid and other tips to keep in mind before a 5K
+What foods to avoid before running?
+And other tips to keep in mind

 With these tips in place, you're bound to go into your 5K energized and ready to kill it.
 Now that your mind is cleared up about what to eat, you can focus on other pressing matters: like what exactly should be on your race day playlist.